1. How do I get a duplicate certificate of title?

 Application is made in person at any county title office.
 There is a $15.00 fee.
 A picture ID is required as well as your registration or any other documents that verify the vehicle identification number.

 If the original title is lost, stolen, or destroyed, you may obtain a duplicate.
-If after issuance of the duplicate the original is recovered, it must be returned to the county Clerk of Court’s office for cancellation.
+If after issuance of the duplicate the original is recovered, it must be returned to the county Title Department for cancellation.

 2. I just moved to Ohio, how do I get an Ohio title for my vehicle?

-If you have your jurisdictions title in your name, take that and a completed Out of State Inspection form (can be obtained at any Deputy Registrar's Office or almost all new or used car dealers in Ohio) to the Clerk of Courts Title office in any county.
+If you have your jurisdictions title in your name, take that and a completed Out of State Inspection form (can be obtained at the Erie County Title Department or almost all new or used car dealers in Ohio) to the Clerk of Courts Title office in any county.
 You are applying for a conversion title from your state to Ohio.
 If you do not have your title and it is being held by the lien holder or leasing company, please come in to the Title office to fill out information to request the title from the lien holder.
 Title from Lien holder will take up to 30 days.

 3. My title does not reflect the correct vehicle identification number, how do I correct it?